"Confidential" race report by Denver illustrates lasting wounds of discrimination

 "Until we can really stare that in the face and say, 'You know what, that's who we've been, but that's not what we have to be,' we're stuck," added Sanders.

-"There's so much more work to do," said State Representative Leslie Herod (D-Denver) at the bill signing.
+"There's so much more work to do," said state Rep. Leslie Herod (D-Denver) at the bill signing.

 Private funds are being raised to implement Colorado's racial equity study.